ysitta/Neural_Network/quiz.md

 # 2 Build Neural Network Model

-Before we applied the neural network to fashionmnist dataset, we should check the basic knowledge about the neural network by answering these questions below:
+Before we applied the neural network to fashionmnist dataset, we should check the necessary knowledge about the neural network by answering these questions below:

 2. The below is the correct statements about Neural Networks, *EXCEPT*
   - [ ] Input layer is the first layer in Neural Network, the number of neurons depends on the predictor variable on the data